. . . your guide to visiting the holy places

 Armies of all the great generals who campaigned in the Middle East tramped across the plain of Jezreel, from the Egyptian pharaoh Thutmose III to General Edmund Allenby, including Alexander the Great and Napoleon.
 As Thutmose III claimed in the 15th century BC, “Capturing Megiddo is as good as capturing 1000 cities”.

 In 2005 the remains of an ancient Christian prayer hall were uncovered in the grounds of a nearby prison.
 Dated to the middle of the 3rd century, this may be the oldest church discovered in Israel.
-A mosaic inscription with the words “God Jesus Christ” may be the earliest ever found that mentions Jesus Christ.
+A mosaic inscription with the words “God Jesus Christ” is one of the earliest ever found that mentions Jesus Christ.

 Site of epic battles